Best Backpacking Sleeping Bags 2026

 Women's

-Our tester tried added a liner to his 22F quilt and didn't find it was warm enough.
+While adding a liner is a time-tested trick for sleeping warmer, our tester found when added to a 22F quilt that the combo wasn't warm enough.
 He also found the liner cumbersome to get in and out of.

-The Feathered Friends Lark much warmer than the liner + quilt combination, and it only added 1 oz to the system.
+That's when he picked up the Feathered Friends Lark.
+The bag was much warmer than the liner + quilt combination, and it only added 1 oz to the system.
 After he upgraded to the Lark, he slept much better.
 The full collar traps body heat and the insulation draft protected zipper also sealed in warmth.

 Another tester enjoyed the Lark at base camp of Mt.
 Everest in the summer, where many trekking companies recommend carrying a 10F bag.
-While this isn't the cold weather bag we'd recommend for mountaineering, this 10F bag is perfect for colder than normal backpacking and trekking trips.
+While this isn't the cold weather bag we'd recommend for mountaineering, this is the 10F bag we recommend for colder than normal backpacking and trekking trips.

-Best Warm Weather Sleeping Bag: Sea To Summit Thermolite Reactor Extreme Sleeping Bag Liner
+Best summer sleeping bag for backpacking: Sea To Summit Thermolite Reactor Extreme Sleeping Bag Liner

 Total weight (oz): 12.8